Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon

-The values of the advective velocity $u$ and the sound speed $c_s$ evaluated at the critical point indicates that the Mach number at the critical point is not unity, and not even a constant as well. eq.~\eqref{eq17} implies that the Mach number at the critical point is a function of the location of the critical point itself, and hence for any ${\left[{\cal E},\lambda,\gamma,a\right]} {\in}{\left[{\cal E},\lambda,\gamma,a\right]}_{mca}$ one obtains three different Mach numbers corresponding to the three critical points for a multi-critical stationary solution.
+The values of the advective velocity $u$ and the sound speed $c_s$ evaluated at the critical point indicate that the Mach number at the critical point is not unity, and not even a constant as well.
+Eq.~\eqref{eq17} implies that the Mach number at the critical point is a function of the location of the critical point itself, and hence for any ${\left[{\cal E},\lambda,\gamma,a\right]} {\in}{\left[{\cal E},\lambda,\gamma,a\right]}_{mca}$ one obtains three different Mach numbers corresponding to the three critical points for a multi-critical stationary solution.
 It is easy to show that $M_c=\left(u/c_s\right)_{r_c}<1$ for all values of $r_c$ for a transonic flow, whether it is monocritical or multi-critical.
-Since a regular sonic point is identified with the radial distance (measured from the event horizon) where the transonic solution makes a continuous $M<1 \longrightarrow M>1$ transition, the Mach number at the sonic point must be equal to unity.
+Since a regular sonic point is identified with the radial distance where the transonic solution makes a continuous $M<1 \longrightarrow M>1$ transition, the Mach number at the sonic point must be equal to unity.
 Hence the critical points and the sonic points are not topologically (as well as numerically) isomorphic.
 Such distinction between the critical and the sonic point is observed for polytropic accretion in the hydrostatic equilibrium in the vertical direction only and not for the polytropic flow with wedge shaped conical geometry or with constant thickness.
-This is a manifestation of the fact that the expression for the flow thickness (the disc height) only for accretion in vertical equilibrium is a function of the non constant sound speed and the expression for such disc height is obtained using a set of simplified assumptions, hence the dependence of the flow thickness on $c_s$ is not exact.
+This is a manifestation of the fact that the expression for the flow thickness (the disc height) for accretion in vertical equilibrium is a function of the non constant sound speed.
+The expression for such disc height is obtained using a set of simplified assumptions, hence the dependence of the flow thickness on $c_s$ is not exact.